 Here at Sage, we rarely stick to trails and we avoid riding nose-to-tail.
 Come explore this 6,000-acre private mountain with breathtaking views of Castle Peak and the Vail Valley.
 Ride through fragrant Sage meadows, towering aspen groves and dense pine forests.
 This is like no other horseback ride you’ve ever experienced!

 We’re having a blast this summer, meeting visitors to the Vail Valley from all over the U.S. and the world!
 Most of our guides will tell you that the best part of their job is having the opportunity to meet so many awesome folks and to show them this beautiful Colorado mountain country.

 We love seeing and sharing all the great photos that our guests share on social media.
 We count ourselves very fortunate to be a part of your vacation memories.
 Being able to look back and see some of those photos makes it that much more special.

-If you’re visiting the Vail or Beaver Creek area this summer and enjoy an adventure with us, we would encourage you to tag us with #sageoutdoors on Instagram.
+If you’re visiting the Vail or Beaver Creek area this summer and enjoy an adventure with us, we would encourage you to use the hashtag, #sageoutdoors on Instagram.
 Whether you are getting ready to hit the river, on a side-by-side ATV tour, a horseback ride, fly fishing or shooting sporting clays, we would love to see it and share it with the rest of the Sage Outdoor Adventures family!

-You can also tag us with our full business name at #sageoutdooradventures but the shorter version, #sageoutdoors will work just fine.
-Be sure and search those hashtags to see all of the other fun shenanigans going on around here!
+Be sure and follow the #sageoutdoors hashtag to see all of the other fun shenanigans going on around here!